 While the SEC’s rule will only apply to businesses that are publicly traded on US exchanges, there are a number of ways that private companies could experience spillover effects.
 For instance, public corporations that fall under the rule may ask their private company suppliers to provide them with emissions data in order to meet their own reporting requirements.

 However, private companies would not be compelled to produce these disclosures.
 Still, it’s important for private companies to pay attention to the climate disclosure ecosystem and reporting requirements since this information is of interest to companies in their value chains and to investors.

 Climate disclosures must be data-driven and understood by auditors

 Climate change is both a business risk and opportunity.
 As a result, organizations need to think about how they’re considering, managing, and responding to climate change.
-They also must think about what climate risk and opportunity means, in addition to how their current risk management procedures could address climate risks.
+They must also think about what climate risk and opportunity means, in addition to how their current risk management procedures could address climate risks.

-The SEC’s proposed climate disclosure rule could influence and shape other climate reporting requirements both within the US and internationally.
+The SEC’s climate disclosure rule could influence and shape other climate reporting requirements both within the US and internationally.
 Central bank regulators and stock exchanges around the world are already beginning to adopt the recommendations of the TCFD to ensure companies’ climate disclosures are consistent and comparable.

 Moving forward, one question concerns how US trade associations, state legislators, and other stakeholders will respond to the final rule.
 In comment letters to the SEC, many have announced their opposition to the additional disclosures and it’s expected that some will fight against its implementation through the courts.

 Nevertheless, the final SEC rule will signal that the momentum behind increased climate risk disclosure is not going away.